 ComEd did not supply its forecasts for medium and large commercial and industrial customers, whose service has been deemed to be competitive and who therefore cannot be eligible retail customers.
-Figure 3-10 shows the forecasted annual percentage of usage by eligible retail customer load and non-retained retail customer load.
+Figure 3-8 shows ComEd's retail load forecasted annual energy usage percentage.

-90 In its July 12, 2018 Load Forecast, ComEd also included a discussion of the distributed generation penetration effect in its service territory.
+$^{^{90}}$ In its July 15, 2019 Load Forecast, ComEd also included a discussion of the distributed generation penetration effect in its service territory.

-Figure 3-10: ComEd's Forecast Non-Competitive Class Customer Load Breakdown, Delivery Year 2019-2020
+Figure 3-8: ComEd's Forecast Retail Customer Load Breakdown, Delivery Year 2020-202191